-The aim is that individuals live at these resettlement services for a period of 6 to 24 months prior to achieving their own permanent tenancy.
+The aim is that individuals live at these resettlement services for a period of 6 to 24 months prior to achieving their own permanent home.

-Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable individuals to develop the confidence and skills that are necessary to maintain tenancies in the future.
+Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable people to develop the confidence and skills that are necessary to maintain their own homes in the future.

 The services are:

-This service was established in November 2004 in the north of Glasgow and comprises 10 self-contained flats within one property which is a tenement close.
+Based in the North West of Glasgow this service is the hub of activity for our Housing Services and comprises 10 self-contained flats within one property which is a tenement close.
 There is also a staff office and staff sleepover accommodation within the building.
-Each individual has his/her own Occupancy Agreement which includes a rent and service charge for the furnished accommodation.
+Each individual has his/her own Occupancy Agreement and are responsible for paying their own utility bills.
+Garscube-Brochure

-Our services were established to provide both accommodation and low level housing support as required.
-They are being developed in conjunction with Glasgow City Council's Homelessness Services.
 The accommodation varies from one bedroom self contained flats to shared accommodation which consists of individual rooms with shared kitchens, bathrooms and lounge areas.
-They are being developed as a short term accommodation measure for individuals who will be assisted to move on to longer term accommodation.
-The Direct Access Services provide for those who would otherwise have been accommodated in Bed & Breakfasts.
-Referrals to these services can be made by the Hamish Allan Centre or by Casework teams throughout the city.
+The Services provide for those who would otherwise have been accommodated in Bed & Breakfasts.

 Referrals from Casework and Allocation teams.

 Glasgow Outreach Service